hitchtest/hitch/docs/misc/clarifying_documentation.rst

 from you.
 There's a good chance if you're confused that the documentation or even the code is deficient in some way and we'd like to fix that.

 Support queries are the lifeblood of this framework.
-Without them it will wither and die.

 Thanks for helping out!